ITSpecialist111/HASS-AI-Orchestrator/ai-orchestrator/README.md

     *   **Fast Model**: The execution model for responsive agents (default: `mistral:7b-instruct`).
     *   **Cloud AI API Key**: (Optional) Add your Google AI API key for high-fidelity "AI Visual Dashboard" generation.
     *   **Access Token**: Create a Long-Lived Access Token in your HA User Profile.
+    *   **Direct Access Mode**: Automatically falls back to Direct Core Access (e.g., `http://homeassistant:8123`) if the Supervisor Proxy is unavailable or tokens are mismatched.
     *   **Dry Run**: Set to `true` initially to see what agents *would* do without actually doing it.
 4.  **Start**: The first startup determines your available hardware and ingests your entities into the Knowledge Base.
     *   **First Run**: May take ~1 minute to embed all entities.